readyapi/cligenius/docs/tutorial/options-autocompletion.md

 ## Check the incomplete value

-Right now, we always return those values, even if users start typing `Sulaim` and then hit <kbd>TAB</kbd>, they will also get the completion for `Camila` and `Carlos` (depending on the shell), while we should only get completion for `Sulaiman`.
+Right now, we always return those values, even if users start typing `Sebast` and then hit <kbd>TAB</kbd>, they will also get the completion for `Camila` and `Carlos` (depending on the shell), while we should only get completion for `Sebastian`.

 But we can fix that so that it always works correctly.